Henderson Castle (Washington, D.C.): Namesake

 John B. Henderson (1826–1913) was a lawyer and businessman from Missouri who served in the Missouri House of Representatives in the 1840s and 1850s.
-After the Civil War began in 1861, he was commissioned a brigadier general in the Missouri State Militia, but was appointed to the United States Senate in 1862.
+After the Civil War began in 1861, he was commissioned a brigadier general in the Missouri State Militia, though he never saw active service.
+In 1862, he was appointed to the United States Senate.
 During his time in the Senate, Henderson submitted a joint resolution for the Thirteenth Amendment to the United States Constitution, which abolished slavery.
 He gained a reputation as an independent voice in the Republican Party, often bucking party leadership evidenced by his vote against the impeachment of President Andrew Johnson.
 For this action, he did not run for re-election and left office in early 1869.
 Henderson returned to Missouri where he continued practicing law and became wealthy through real estate and bond speculation.

 While still serving in the Senate, Henderson married Mary Foote (1842–1931), daughter of Elisha Foote, a lawyer and judge, and Eunice Newton Foote, a women's rights campaigner and scientist who was the first person to describe what is now known as the greenhouse effect.
 After John and Mary returned to Missouri, Mary authored books on healthy living and hosting social events, studied art at the Washington University in St. Louis, and helped establish the St. Louis School of Design.
-As an avid proponent of women's suffrage, she co-founded the Missouri State Suffrage Association.
+As a proponent of women's suffrage, she co-founded the Missouri State Suffrage Association.
 Mary was known as a strong-willed woman who supported women's rights, vegetarianism, and the temperance movement.